adamcbrewer/adamcbrewer/README.md

 My other interests include running, climbing, cycling, woodworking, reading, wine, Paleo food and 80s design.
 I used to be an Aircraft Technician in the British Army so I have quite a few stories to tell!
 I'm very outgoing and love big trips and love any type of bog adventure!

+For some examples of my work please have a look at my portfolio, [brewerlogic.com](http://brewerlogic.com), otherwise [my LinkedIn](https://www.linkedin.com/in/adamcbrewer/) has a comprehensive list of all my experience.

 Cheers! 🤘